Design

 Compliance with Safety Codes and Standards

-For example, NFPA 1221 outlines the minimum requirements for emergency communication systems, including ensuring that cables and pathways remain functional during fire conditions.
+NFPA 1221/1225 outlines the minimum requirements for emergency communication systems, including ensuring that cables and distribution pathways remain functional during fire conditions.
 Complying with these standards is crucial for passing inspections, obtaining occupancy permits, and avoiding fines or penalties.

 Reduces System Failure Risk